 Generally, scholarships are reserved for students with special qualifications, such as academic, athletic, or artistic talent.
 Awards are also available for students who are interested in particular fields of study, are members of underrepresented groups, live in certain areas of the country or demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) each year.

-File the 2018-2019 FAFSA as soon as possible after October 1, 2017.
-The filing deadline for priority consideration was November 15, 2017.
+File the 2019-2020 FAFSA as soon as possible after October 1, 2018.
+The filing deadline for priority consideration is December 1, 2018.
 A student's financial aid award is created after a student is admitted to the University of Iowa and has submitted the FAFSA.
 Students are considered for grants and scholarships before employment and loans.

 Awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted before a student is awarded.
 In the event there are reductions in state funding for the University of Iowa, support for institutional scholarships and grants may be impacted.
 If that happens, academic awards may be reduced within the academic year.